paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/give_me_5.markdown

 The original set of idents lasted for two years before being replaced with arguably more appropriate idents that used the 5 logo and colours more consistently.
 Upon their launch Jim Hytner, Marketing Director at Channel 5 said:

-{% figure caption:"<cite>McGonagle, 2002</cite>" %}
+{% include blockquote.html
-> The launch itself was successful in establishing it as a big brand or a big channel but I'm not sure that we the channel had a good enough feeling about what our programming was going to be, and therefore it was quite hard to express that to viewers.
+  quote="The launch itself was successful in establishing it as a big brand or a big channel but I'm not sure that we the channel had a good enough feeling about what our programming was going to be, and therefore it was quite hard to express that to viewers." citation="McGonagle, 2002"
-{% endfigure %}
+%}

 {% figure caption:"Figure 18: Later revisions of the channels identity were more consistent with its off-air brand" class:"u-abreast" %}
 {% include image.html preset="thumbnail" src="articles/dissertation/figure-18a.png" alt="Still from Channel 5 'Neil Fox' ident, 1999" %}